Yediyurappa, aides paid money to sexual assault victim, mother to buy their silence: Chargesheet

 The victim's brother filed a petition in the court earlier this month alleging that though the case was registered on March 14, no progress has been made in the investigation.
 The petitioner prayed that Yediyurappa should be arrested and interrogated.

 Yediyurappa has denied the charge and said he would fight the case legally.
-He has filed another petition challenging the entire proceedings initiated against him, which is pending before the High Court.
+PTI KSU RS RS